Public Health Section

 13

-Food Handlers' Certificate, Medical Report & Typhoid Injection (all food handlers)
+Food Handler Certificate, Medical Report & Typhoid Injection (all food handlers)

-Submit your official letter and all required documents to Administration Department, Level 8, Miri City Hall or email to mbm@miricouncil.gov.my.
+Please submit the official letter and all required documents to Administration Department, Level 8, Miri City Council or email to mbm@miricouncil.gov.my.
 Incomplete documents will not be processed.

 Vector Control